pksilen/vitja-service/README.md

 # Vitja service

 TODO:
-- make nested getFields ja getJoins to namespace by entitypath
+- make nested getFields ja getJoins to namespace by entitypath, change also to AS field name and then joinjs
+- make internal getentitybyid to get with defaultpostqueryoperations

 - Split to multiple microservices
 - Node project for Backk: https://github.com/jsynowiec/node-typescript-boilerplate
 - Starter projects: